syzer/rip-video/README.md

 # rip-video

+How to use (macOS)
+- In your browser DevTools (Network tab), copy the media URL that contains the string `videomanifest` to your clipboard.
+- If you haven't yet, create the local minutes model: `just create-minutes` (one-time).
+- Run `just` (shorthand for `CLIPBOARD_TEXT="$(pbpaste)" cargo run`).
+- The app will pick the URL from the clipboard, download audio, split, transcribe, and prepare Minutes.

 This repository includes a TUI to download audio, split into parts, transcribe with ffmpeg-whisper, and optionally generate meeting minutes via the OpenAI API.

 ## Prerequisites